Is It Time To Replace Your Mattress?

 (275 pounds or more)

-Individuals that weigh more than 275 pounds that fall put a lot of stress on a bed so it's important your mattress is able to provide the necessary support over an extended period of time.
-A lot of bed in a box mattresses, especially thin ones that are 10" thick or less, simply won't be able to hold up over the long haul.
-Heavier individuals will also notice they sort of bottom out these thinner bed in a box mattresses.
-As such, the first recommendation we'd make for large individuals is to consider thick mattresses.
+Individuals that weigh more than 275 lb put a lot of stress on a bed so it’s important your mattress is able to provide the necessary support over an extended period of time.
+A lot of bed-in-a-box mattresses, especially thin ones that are 10″ thick or thinner, simply won’t be able to hold up over the long haul.
+Heavier individuals will also notice they sort of bottom out these thinner bed-in-a-box mattresses.
+As such, the first recommendation we’d make for large individuals is to consider thick mattresses.

 The more layers in between you and your bed frame the better.
 This will help you from ever bottoming out the mattress.
 The next recommendation would be to consider a mattress with coils.
 Generally, coils provide a little more support than dense foams and are also more durable over the long haul.
 Coils also give the bed a little more bounce and responsiveness, which will help you more easily switch between sleeping positions.
 Overall, if you fall into this category, we’d recommend going with an innerspring or hybrid bed that falls in the medium-firm to firm range on the firmness scale.

 Step 1: Choosing The Right Mattress Construction and Feel